changeforthebetter

 Virginia Woolf

-At the same time, clothes change our view of the world.
-The influence is mutual.
+Clothes change people’s perceptions of us.
+Indeed, they are part of our non-verbal language.
+So through them, we express our personality and our worldview.
+At the same time, clothes change our view of the world–the influence is mutual.
 So, by making specific choices, we can have an impact.
 And not only on our style and image, meaning on what people can see of us at first glance.
 But also regarding our consciousness, so on a more profound level affirming who we are and what kind of world we want.

-Yes!
-We believe so because we do not just dress to have a better image and gain self-confidence.
-But by making thoughtful choices about the garments we choose to wear, we reveal that we care for people and the planet.
-Therefore, our thoughts, words and style correspond to our actions.
+So, do you wonder why clothes?
+And if clothes can be a tool of change?
+We believe they can, because we don’t just dress to enhance our image and boost self-confidence.
+But by making thoughtful choices about the garments we choose to wear, we show that we care for people and the planet.
+Therefore, our thoughts, words and style align with our actions.

 The world you want is the one you have already chosen.